learnbyexample/practice_python_projects/practice_python_projects.md

     root.mainloop()
 ```

-* The `bind()` method allows you to handle that particular event. `<Button-1>` event handles left click of the mouse.
+* The `bind()` method allows you to handle that particular event. `<Button-1>` event handles the left click of the mouse.
 The specified event gets passed as the first argument to the command function, so the label index is passed as the second argument.
 * The `highlightthickness` parameter specifies the area surrounding the widget.
 By default, this is `0` for labels and `1` for buttons.
 By setting this parameter to `1` and changing the background, you'll get the desired grid with a visible separator between the cells.
     * You can use the `highlightbackground` parameter to change the color of this area.
 * Clicking anywhere on these labels will randomly set one of the two images.
 The background color is also changed, so that you can keep track of which label was clicked most recently.
 * The `tk.PhotoImage()` method helps here to process [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) image files.
     * When no file is passed, `tk.PhotoImage()` creates an empty image.
 Used here to initialize the labels.
-* `width` and `height` parameters are used to set the size of the label.
+* The `width` and `height` parameters are used to set the size of the label.

 ![Image labels](images/square_tic_tac_toe/image_labels.png)